JackieBoutwell/About-me/README.md

 - 👋 Hi, I’m @JackieBoutwell
 - 👀 I’m interested in ...
 Plants and Animals!
 - 🌱 I’m currently learning ...
-Code
+Web development
 - 💞️ I’m looking to collaborate on ...
-Code
+Any coding projects!
-- 📫 How to reach me ... :)
+- 📫 How to reach me ... boutwelljackie983@gmail.com

 <!---
 Billnyethewifiguy/Billnyethewifiguy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.